-Eduardo regularly helps telecommunications providers navigate and adapt to a changing regulatory landscape.
-He advises providers on matters such as traditional common carrier regulation, the regulation of video, VoIP and other IP-based services, the transition to IP-networks, interconnection, the regulation of broadband internet service, universal service and consumer privacy.
-He negotiates complex agreements related to the interconnection of networks and the offering of regulated and non-regulated services.
+Eduardo regularly helps telecommunications and broadband providers navigate and adapt to a changing regulatory landscape.
+He advises providers on matters such as traditional common carrier regulation, the regulation of over-the-top (OTT) video offerings, VoIP and other IP-based services, the transition to IP-networks, interconnection, the regulation of broadband internet service, universal service, national security requirements and consumer privacy and cybersecurity issues.
+He has extensive experience negotiating complex agreements related to the interconnection of networks, the offering of regulated and non-regulated services, as well as wholesale transactions.

-Eduardo also dedicates a significant part of his practice to representing TMT companies in administrative proceedings, litigation matters and arbitration proceedings.
-He has particular experience litigating intricate jurisdictional and regulatory policy issues and handling commercial disputes in domestic and international arbitration proceedings before the American Arbitration Association (AAA), the International Centre for Dispute Resolution (ICDR) and the International Centre for the Settlement of Investment Disputes (ICSID).
+Eduardo also has decades of experience representing telecommunications and broadband service providers in administrative proceedings, litigation matters and arbitration proceedings.
+He has particular experience litigating intricate jurisdictional and regulatory issues in federal court and handling commercial disputes involving telecommunications providers in domestic and international arbitration proceedings before the American Arbitration Association (AAA), the International Centre for Dispute Resolution (ICDR) and the International Centre for the Settlement of Investment Disputes (ICSID).

-In addition, Eduardo has extensive experience helping companies across a range of industries develop internal programs and policies for compliance with federal and state laws regulating telemarketing and other communications with customers, including the Telephone Consumer Protection Act (TCPA), the Telemarketing Sales Rules (TSR), the CAN-SPAM Act and the Fair Debt Collection Practices Act (FDCPA).
+In addition, Eduardo has extensive experience helping companies across a range of industries develop internal programs and policies for compliance with federal and state laws regulating telemarketing and other communications with customers, including the Telephone Consumer Protection Act (TCPA), the Telemarketing Sales Rules (TSR) and the CAN-SPAM Act.
 He also regularly conducts compliance audits, reviews internal policies and practices, and makes practical recommendations to clients aimed at reducing exposure and potential liability under these statutes and regulations.

 Eduardo has particular experience in the Caribbean and Latin America.
-He regularly represents the interests of private corporations and industry groups in matters before administrative agencies and other government entities in Puerto Rico, and advises on legal, business, regulatory and political issues in connection with their plans to establish new operations in Puerto Rico and/or their existing operations in Puerto Rico.
-With the recent changes in US policy toward Cuba, Eduardo has counseled US companies considering entering the Cuban market, and he has published articles and is frequently invited to speak on the Cuban telecommunications sector, the history of foreign investment in that sector, and the risks and opportunities for US investors looking at Cuba.
+He regularly represents the interests of private corporations and industry groups in matters before administrative agencies and other government entities in Puerto Rico, and advises on legal, business, regulatory and government affairs issues in connection with their plans to establish new operations in Puerto Rico and/or their existing operations in Puerto Rico.

 Award Mouse thought multimedia interface book medal screen monitor